barrett370/go-canvas-cURL/README.md

 ./Scrape -module=<module-name>
 ```

-You can also restrict the file extensions that you are interested in by typing the extensions you wish to ignore in a `.scrapeignore` file in the `./main` directory
+You can also restrict the file extensions that you are interested in by typing the extensions you wish to ignore in a `.scrapeignore` file in the toplevel directory